huhanGitHub/papt/README.md

  Note that the apks are all pre-injected into deeplinks and extracted intent parameters and atg in the deeplinks_json and atg_json.
  There may be unpredictable issues, so pls run each app multiple times.
  Pre-login and granting permission in advance will improve the effectiveness of app exploration.
- The code here is not the latest version, but it can still achieve state-of-the-art.
+ The code here is not the latest version, but it can still achieve state-of-the-art to explore Android actvities.

  #### Command Line Interface
  `python main.py`